 Then Jesus said to his disciples, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will find it.
 What good will it be for someone to gain the whole world, yet forfeit their soul?
 Or what can anyone give in exchange for their soul?
 (Matthew 16:24-27 NIV)

-I think too often Christians in the west are guilty of selling a gospel that is too easy.
-All a person needs to do to be saved is to accept Jesus as your savior and pray a little prayer.
+I think too often, Christians in the West are guilty of selling a gospel that is too easy.
+All a person needs to do to be saved is to accept Jesus as his savior and pray a little prayer.
 And it would be nice if that were true.
 But it is not what Jesus said, or what he expects of us.
 This passage teaches something altogether different from that.

 Salvation and Discipleship

 Some would say that salvation and discipleship are not the same thing.
 That one can be saved without being a disciple.
 But that is foreign to the teaching of Jesus and his apostles.
 Jesus is particularly clear in this passage.
 You have to lose your life for Christ in order to find it.
 Life in Christ is accompanied by death to the world (Gal.
 2:20).

 To be clear, I am not saved because I have died to myself in order to follow Jesus.
 But if I truly have been saved, I am a new creature, the old has gone, and the new has come (2 Cor.
 5:17).
 I will deny myself, take up my cross, be a disciple, and follow Jesus.
 That is what he calls on us to do here.